10up/simple-podcasting/readme.txt

 Easily set up multiple podcast feeds using built-in WordPress posts.
 Includes beta Gutenberg support.

-Podcasting is a method to distribute audio messages through a feed to which listeners can subscribe.
+Podcasting is a method to distribute audio and video episodes through a feed to which listeners can subscribe.
 You can publish podcasts on your WordPress site and make them available for listeners in Apple Podcasts and through direct feed links for other podcasting apps by following these steps:

 === Create your podcast ===

-From wp-admin, got to Podcasts.
+From wp-admin, go to Posts → Podcasts.
 To create a podcast, complete all of the "Add New Podcast" fields and click 'Add New Podcast'.
  * Podcast title: this title appears in Apple Podcasts and any other podcast apps.
  * Podcast subtitle: the subtitle also appears in Apple Podcasts and any other podcast apps.